PublicDataWorks/verdad/prompts/Stage_4_review_prompt.md

     -   All analysis and updates must be consistent with and directly supported by the Transcription and Audio Metadata.
     -   Give particular focus to the **Disinformation Snippet**, as it is the segment of the Transcription identified as containing disinformation.
       -   Ensure that the **Disinformation Snippet** is included in the Transcription.
+          -   Note that the snippet may not perfectly match the transcription; minor discrepancies are acceptable as long as the core content is present.
-      -   If the snippet is not found within the Transcription:
+      -   If the snippet cannot be located in the Transcription:
           -   Set the **confidence_scores.overall** to 0.
-          -   Write a clear explanation in the **confidence_scores.analysis.score_adjustments.adjustment_reason** field, indicating that the snippet was not found within the Transcription.
+          -   Write a clear explanation in the **confidence_scores.analysis.score_adjustments.adjustment_reason** field, indicating that the snippet is missing from the Transcription.
-          -   Keep all other fields in the Analysis JSON unchanged.
+          -   Leave all other fields in the Analysis JSON unchanged.

 -   **Comprehensive Review:**